VJigouline/SceneEditor/README.md

 Partial help is available at [help.meercad.com](https://help.meercad.com).
 This is a work in progress.

 This project is not finished.
 Detailed documentation will be added later.
 It is possible right now to drop GLTF/GLB (file or folder), STL or saved three.js scene file into graphics area on the left and try using controls.
-Not everything is working, but more functionality will be added.

 ![Scene](Images/Scene2.png)